-(4 credit, 3 lecture, 2 lab) [Minimum reading score of 39 on ASSET or 75 on COMPASS or DVED152 or DVED153; minimum writing score of 35 on ASSET or 38 on COMPASS or DVED171; minimum math score of 39 on ASSET Numerical Skills or 36 on COMPASS Pre-Algebra or DVED163 or MATH075]

-This course provides basic general education in physics and chemistry so students may better understand and evaluate the results of scientific and technological achievement and their impact upon society, enabling them to evaluate their own interest and potential in the physical sciences.
+(4 credit, 3 lecture, 2 lab) [Minimum reading score of 82 on COMPASS or DVED152 or DVED153; minimum writing score of 71 on COMPASS or DVED171; minimum math score of 36 on COM-PASS Pre-Algebra or DVED163 or MATH075] This course provides basic general education in physics and chemistry so students may better understand and evaluate the results of scientific and technological achievement and their impact upon society, enabling them to evaluate their own interest and potential in the physical sciences.
 This course is normally offered only in spring semesters.